auturge/testing/.vscode/README.md

 To use the recommended configurations follow the steps below:

-- install the recommneded extensions in `.vscode/extensions.json`
+-   install the recommended extensions in `.vscode/extensions.jsonc`
 -   copy (or link) `.vscode/recommended-settings.jsonc` to `.vscode/settings.json`
 -   restart the editor

 If you already have your custom workspace settings you should instead manually merge the file contents.